mfessenden/SceneGraph/doc/source/index.rst

     Header4
     ~~~~~~~

-SceneGraph |version| documentation
+SceneGraph v |version| documentation
 ==================================

-**SceneGraph** is a fast & flexible framework for defining a node graph using PySide.
+**SceneGraph** is a fast & flexible framework for defining node graphs using PySide.
 Scenes can be saved and loaded in a variety of applications, and users can easily add their own nodes to suit their needs.

 .. image:: ../images/intro.png